jboyflaga/TodoApp-Backend-AspNetWebApi/README.md

-# TodoApp.Backend.AspNetWebApi

-**Steps:**
+# TodoApp - Backend - ASP.NET Web API

+## Steps to run the Web API:

+0. Change the connection string named `WebApiDatabase` in the `TodoApp.DbInit.Console` -> `appsettings.json`

 1. Run the `TodoApp.DbInit.Console` console app, which creates the db (if it does not exist), and runs the db migration scripts

-Note: be sure to change the connection string in the `appsettings.json` file.

 2. Run the `TodoApp.WebApi` app

+## Steps to run the Web API:

+0. Change the connection string named `WebApiDatabase` in the `TodoApp.DbInit.Console` -> `appsettings.json` to your test database

+This console app will create the database if it does not exist

+1. Run the tests using the Test Explorer in Visual Studio